MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-tutorial-importing-and-analyzing-data-from-a-web-page.md

 To create a visualization based on your data:

 1. Select the **Country** field in the **Fields** pane, or drag it to the report canvas.
-Power BI Desktop recognizes the data as country names, and automatically creates a **Map** visualization.
+Power BI Desktop recognizes the data as country/region names, and automatically creates a **Map** visualization.

    ![Map visualization](media/desktop-tutorial-importing-and-analyzing-data-from-a-web-page/get-data-web14.png)

-1. Enlarge the map by dragging the handles in the corners so all the winning country names are visible.
+1. Enlarge the map by dragging the handles in the corners so all the winning country/region names are visible.

    ![Enlarge map](media/desktop-tutorial-importing-and-analyzing-data-from-a-web-page/webpage14.png)

-1. The map shows identical data points for every country that won a Euro Cup tournament.
-To make the size of each data point reflect how often the country has won, drag the **Year** field to **Drag data fields here** under **Size** in the lower part of the **Visualizations** pane.
-The field automatically changes to a **Count of Year** measure, and the map visualization now shows larger data points for countries that have won more tournaments.
+1. The map shows identical data points for every country/region that won a Euro Cup tournament.
+To make the size of each data point reflect how often the country/region has won, drag the **Year** field to **Drag data fields here** under **Size** in the lower part of the **Visualizations** pane.
+The field automatically changes to a **Count of Year** measure, and the map visualization now shows larger data points for countries/regions that have won more tournaments.

    ![Drag Count of Year into Size](media/desktop-tutorial-importing-and-analyzing-data-from-a-web-page/webpage15.png)